 Choosing how many optimizers to run concurrently

-As stated, by default NXPowerLite for File Servers now runs with a default of 2 concurrent optimizers and on many systems that will be sufficient to see a substantial increase in performance, compared with earlier versions.
+As stated, by default NXPowerLite for File Servers now runs with 2 concurrent optimizers and on many systems that will be most effective setting.